euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

     Ensure that the Gradle version is at least 8.2

-    The location of this change is shown in the [Project Structure Diagram].

 2. Add the required packaging and compile options.

     In the application build.gradle file, in the `android` block, add the Java